-The biopharma space remains well-funded, as demonstrated by the substantial amount of capital that has been raised in recent years.
+The biopharmaceutical space remains well-funded, as demonstrated by the substantial amount of capital that has been raised in recent years.
 In addition, the level of capital markets activity in this space over recent years underscores the rapid pace of biopharmaceutical innovation and increasing cost of drug development.
 According to Dealogic, the amount raised in initial public offerings and follow-on offerings by biotechnology companies in the U.S. public capital markets between 2015 and 2020 was more than \$195.0 billion.
-This includes over \$45.0 billion raised by companies across more than 228 initial public offerings, reflecting an average of 40 initial public offerings of biotechnology companies across more than 30, 2020.
+This includes over \$45.0 billion raised by companies across more than 228 initial public offerings, reflecting an average of 40 initial public offerings of biotechnology companies per year from 2015 to the six-month period ended June 30, 2020.